 “I’m very excited about the award and thankful to the people who thought of nominating me,” deBoer said.

-A researcher with the Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder, de Boer works at NOAA’s Earth System Research Laboratory to understand Arctic clouds, aerosols and precipitation, and their connections to the Earth’s surface.
+A researcher with the Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder, de Boer works at NOAA’s Earth System Research Laboratories to understand Arctic clouds, aerosols and precipitation, and their connections to the Earth’s surface.
 He has also collaborated with colleagues at CU Boulder and the U.S. Department of Energy to incorporate the use of small unmanned aircraft in exploration of the Arctic environment.
 In conjunction with his scientific pursuits, de Boer has engaged in community service activities including public lectures, and school visits in locations from California to northern Alaska.

 “These early-career scientists are leading the way in our efforts to confront and understand challenges from climate change to our health and wellness,” President Obama said in the White House announcement.
 “We congratulate these accomplished individuals and encourage them to continue to serve as an example of the incredible promise and ingenuity of the American people.”